WHAT SHOULD WE BE SAYING TO NEW MPs ON RETENTIONS?

 Over the last couple of years there has been a great deal of activity over cash retentions and SEC Group has been campaigning for statutory protection for retention monies.

 Amendments were laid to Government legislation going through Parliament.
-The Cameron government commissioned a review of the retention system; this is now overdue but we try to keep the issue alive –it was highlighted the last week of this Parliament.
+The Cameron government commissioned a review of the retention system; this is now overdue but we try to keep the issue alive –it was highlighted in previous Parliament.

 So, some thoughts on what to ask/say to your MP:

-- Congratulate them on their election, introduce your business and alert them that cash retention is a key issue that needs to be resolved.
+- Introduce your business and alert them that cash retention is a key issue that needs to be resolved.

 - You are a small business; cash retentions are seriously damaging your business and you can say how (how much retention is outstanding; any insolvency losses; cost of chasing retentions; time taken to release the monies).